Everest Base Camp Trek with Helicopter Return

 This trek is not just a walk to the base of the world’s highest mountain; it's a journey through nature, culture, and personal challenge, made more efficient, safe, and scenic with the helicopter return from Gorakshep-a truly unforgettable way to conclude your Everest adventure.

-Thrilling Flight to Lukla - Start your journey with one of the world’s most exciting mountain flights
+Scenic Lukla Flight, start your journey with one of the most exciting mountain flights

-Walk Legendary Trails - Trek through Sagarmatha National Park’s iconic landscapes
+Legendary Himalayan Trails, walk through Sagarmatha National Park’s iconic landscapes

-Kathmandu & Thamel Time - Enjoy sightseeing, shopping, and local culture in Nepal’s vibrant capital
+Kathmandu and Thamel Time, enjoy sightseeing, shopping, and local culture

 EBC Trek with Helicopter Return to Lukla Itinerary Expand All Close All